alvesvin/error-logging-service/README.md

 - Role-based access control
 - WebSocket connction to get real-time error updates

+## Security

+- Role-based access control
+- Log filter to prevent exposing sensitive information
+- GDPR compliance
+- Log retention policies defined by the organization administrator
+- Log encryption for enterprise level

 ## General Considerations

 I strongly believe in starting simple and iterate fast through the evolution of the project.

 One of my knowledge gaps is in monitoring the infrastructure effectivelly with Grafana and other tools.
 This is something I would benefit a lot from my team mates help.

-Points of improvement I have in mind is adding a cache for the logs and better searchability with techniques like full-text search.
+One point of improvement I have in mind is adding a cache for the logs and better searchability with techniques like full-text search.

 Error stack traces may be gigantic which would require some compression or streaming data in chunks.

-We could log to a file instead of storing everything in Postgres that would probably improve database performance and availability.
+We could log to a file instead of storing everything in Postgres, that would probably improve database performance and availability.